bechu/BeBlob/README.md

 and trying to destruct the home of the AI.

 You can :
- * Eat : click on the Blob and right click on a flower, the blob eat the flower and after some food is able to split itself;
+ * Eat : click on the Blob and right click on a flower, the blob eat the flower and when the blob have enough eat, it is able to split itself;
  * Build : click on the Blob and right click on somewere block is empty, the blob build a block in place;
  * Destruct : click on the Blob and right click on wall, the blob will hit the block.
  * Move : click on the Blob, it follow your cursor.

-Remark : Each blob care a light and you house have a light too.
+Remark : Each blob bring a light and you house have a light too.

 Second remark : Fireworks still visible on the top of dark (so you can see when the ai come to destruct you house !